 SELinux offers the most flexible configuration of security policies, but it introduces a lot of complexity on the setup and maintenance of the policies, not only for distribution maintainers but also for application developers and packagers, which impacts on the costs of the solution.
 It is quite common to see Fedora users running into problems caused by SELinux configuration issues.

 AppArmor stands out as a good middle-ground between flexibility and maintainability while at the same time having significant adoption: by the biggest end-user desktop distribution (Ubuntu) and by one of the two biggest enterprise distributors (SUSE).
-The fact that it is the security solution already supported and included in the Ubuntu distribution, which is the base of the Apertis platform, minimizes the initial effort to create a secure baseline and reduces the effort needed to maintain it.
-Since Ubuntu ships with AppArmor, some of the services and applications will already be covered by the profiles shipped with Ubuntu.
-Creation of additional profiles is made easy by the profile generator tool that comes with AppArmor. it records everything the application needs to do during normal operation, and allows for further refining after the recording session is done.
+The fact that it is the security solution already supported and included in the Ubuntu distribution, which is closely related to the base of the Apertis platform (Debian), minimizes the initial effort to create a secure baseline and reduces the effort needed to maintain it.
+Since Ubuntu ships with AppArmor, some of the services and applications will already be covered by the profiles that can be pulled from Ubuntu.
+Creation of additional profiles is made easy by the profile generator tool that comes with AppArmor.
+It records everything the application needs to do during normal operation, and allows for further refining after the recording session is done.

 Collabora will integrate and validate the existing Ubuntu profiles that are relevant to the Apertis platform as well as modify or write any additional profiles required by the base platform.
 Collabora will also assist in the creation of profiles for higher level applications that ship with the final product and on the strategy for profile management for third party applications.